JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 ## Example Usage

+The ALMA data used for this analysis was obtained from the [Solar ALMA Science Archive (SALSA)](http://sdc.uio.no/salsa/) the D06 Observation of ALMA Band 3.

 ### Event Tracking and Local Minima Detection

 Cold regions were identified based on their lower brightness temperatures, as shown in **panel (c) of Figure below**.
 To differentiate cold from warm regions, a temperature threshold was set at the mean brightness temperature, including approximately 45% of the pixels (see red line in **panel (a)**).